Schedule 40 Carbon Steel Pipe is named for both the "Schedule" pipe wall thickness standard and the carbon steel material.

 SCH 40 carbon steel pipe is widely used in various industries due to its durability, versatility, and cost-effectiveness.
 The following are its five main applications:

-Schedule 40 carbon steel pipe is generally used to transport crude oil, natural gas, and chemical media, and complies with API standards.
+Schedule 40 steel pipe is generally used to transport crude oil, natural gas, and chemical media, and complies with API standards.

 Used for fluid and steam transportation in chemical plants, power plants, and shipyards.